 Cost of medicine by private prescription

 Pharmacies compete with each other on price when they supply medication on private prescriptions.
-In practice the mark up over wholesale prices for privately dispense medicine varies.
-The mark up for the most popular impotence treatments is often as high as 100% or more.
+In practice the mark-up over wholesale prices for privately dispense medicine varies.
+The mark-up for the most popular impotence treatments is often as high as 100% or more.

 Private prescriptions for a range of medications are now widely available in the UK online.
 The prescriptions are issued electronically via online clinic websites.
-General Medical Council (GMC) registered doctors working in Care Quality Commission (CQC) registered practices carry out online consultations.
-The private prescriptions which arise from these consultations are sent automatically to NHS dispensing pharmacies.
+General Medical Council (GMC) registered doctors working in Care Quality Commission (CQC) registered services carry out online consultations.
+The private prescriptions which arise from these consultations are sent automatically to dispensing pharmacies.
 Patients usually pay a single fee for the consultation, prescription and the medication.
 The medication is posted registered delivery from General Pharmaceutical Council (GPhC) pharmacies.
 These services suffer from being associated in the public mind with illegal overseas pharmacies which supply all sorts of medication, some of it fake, without checking and without concern for the addictive and dangerous nature of some of their supplies.

 What medicine can be prescribed privately?

-The most widely written private prescriptions, certainly online, are for the erectile dysfunction drugs (Viagra/sildenafil, Cialis, and Levitra), hair loss treatments (Propecia/finasteride 1mg), smoking cessation drugs (Varenicline – Champix) and travel medication, particularly the expensive and widely recommended drug Malarone.
+The most widely written private prescriptions, certainly online, are for the erectile dysfunction drugs (Viagra, Cialis, and Levitra), hair loss treatments (Propecia/finasteride 1mg), smoking cessation drugs (Varenicline – Champix) and travel medication, particularly the expensive and widely recommended drug Malarone.
 Some medicines which are also available through pharmacies without a prescription can actually be cheaper on a private prescription purchased online.
 This includes some hay fever treatments and dry skin treatments.

 Typically private prescriptions are written for medicines which are not readily available through the NHS, although any medicine with a UK license can be supplied in this way.
 Patients who are not eligible for NHS treatment may need to access all their healthcare privately at considerable cost.